 - Back extension: Use your stomach and back muscles by lying on the floor, face down with your arms at your side.
 At the same time, lift your head toward the ceiling and look up as far as you can go, while lifting your legs.

 You’ll have a much easier time losing weight through exercise if you also watch what you eat.
-However, it’s NOT a matter of starving yourself – this actually makes the situation worse.
-When your stomach isn’t being fed properly the fats you do eat will store themselves, because your body doesn’t know when you’ll be fed next.
+Remember it’s not a matter of starving yourself.
+This actually makes the situation worse.
+When your stomach isn’t being fed properly, the fats you do eat will store themselves, because your body doesn’t know when you’ll be fed next.

 If you eat 500 calories less than your recommended daily amount, you can lose a healthy 0.5kgs a week.
-There are no ‘bad’ foods – just think of ways to cut down on the things that aren’t as healthy as others.
-For example, including ice in a glass of coke cuts out 70 calories, and switching from a cream-filled doughnut to a chocolate covered doughnut cuts 100 calories.
+There are no ‘bad’ foods.
+Just think of ways to cut down on the things that aren’t as healthy as others.
+For example, including ice in a glass of coke cuts out 70 calories.
+Switching from a cream-filled doughnut to a chocolate covered doughnut cuts 100 calories.
 Or, rather than having four scoops of ice cream, have two scoops with one banana.
 Once you’re on the right track, start substituting the coke for water with ice, or eat crudités (sticks of celery and carrot with tzatziki dip) instead of crisps.

-Lay off the fast food; It’s so easy to pack a lunch or take a snack for in between meals – and it costs a hell of a lot less in the long run.
+Finally, lay off the fast food.
+It’s so easy to pack a lunch or take a snack for in between meals.
+And it costs a hell of a lot less in the long run.
 If you find yourself craving fast food there are always better options.
-SAVINGS: For the cost of one fast food meal, you can afford to make sandwiches for an entire week of lunches.
+For the cost of one fast food meal, you can afford to make sandwiches for an entire week of lunches.
 Have a look at our article on making your lunch money go further.